.k8s Loading last commit info...

 • Confirm the dnsZones in the ClusterIssuer match the domain in the Certificate.

-• Check that the ClouDNS credentials are correct and the domain is managed by the ClouDNS account.
+• Check that the ClouDNS credentials are correct and the domain is managed by the corresponding ClouDNS account.

 • DNS propagation after the TXT record is created can take up to 60 seconds depending on your CLOUDNS_TTL setting. cert-manager polls until the record is visible.